Sole Name Mortgage Advice for a Married Applicant in Birmingham

 Specialist Mortgage Advice in Birmingham

 Generally, married applicants would instead make joint applications than a sole name mortgage, with property price inflation outstripping wage increases over the years.
-In many cases, lenders prefer First Time Buyers in Birmingham to have two salaries to be eligible for a sufficiently large mortgage.
+In many cases, lenders prefer first time buyers in Birmingham to have two salaries to be eligible for a sufficiently large mortgage.

 However, now and then, situations occur where one salary is sufficient to justify the borrowing amount.
 Furthermore, there is a backdrop to the reason why one applicant doesn’t want to go on the application.